-It is not necessary to show that the defendant knew the person being forcibly assaulted was, at that time, a federal officer carrying out an official duty so long as it is established beyond a reasonable doubt that the victim was, in fact, a federal officer acting in the course of his duty and that the defendant intentionally committed a forcible assault upon that officer.
+It is not necessary to prove the defendant knew the person being forcibly assaulted was, at that time, a federal officer carrying out an official duty, so as long as it is established beyond a reasonable doubt that the victim person assaulted was, in fact, a federal officer acting in the course of his or her duty and that the defendant intentionally committed a forcible assault upon that officer.

-[On the other hand, the defendant would not be guilty of an assault if the evidence leaves you with a reasonable doubt concerning whether the defendant knew the victim to be a federal officer and only committed such act because of a reasonable, good faith belief that the defendant needed to defend himself against an assault by a private citizen.]
+[On the other hand, the defendant would not be guilty of an assault if the evidence leaves you with a reasonable doubt concerning as to whether the defendant knew the victim to be a federal officer and only committed such act because of a reasonable, good faith belief that the defendant needed to defend himself [herself] against an assault by a private citizen.]